 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2018) Multiple Nash Equilibria in Electricity Markets with price-making Hydrothermal Producers.
-IEEE Transactions on Power Systems.
+- (2019) Multiple Nash Equilibria in Electricity Markets with price-making Hydrothermal Producers.
+IEEE Transactions on Power Systems. vol. 34 (1).